Famous Cults You Had No Idea Were Still Active

 In 1936, 16-year-old Yong Myung Moon claimed to have a vision of Jesus Christ, and changed his name to Sun Myung ("Shining") Moon.
 He was (somewhat impressively) arrested thrice: once by the Japanese for sedition, once by the South Koreans for sexual immorality, and once more by his native North Koreans.

 Undaunted, in 1954 he established the "Holy Spirit Association for the Unification of World Christianity," or Unification Church.
 After gaining converts in Korea, Japan, and other Asian nations, Moon began preaching his message in the United States from 1970.
-His movement took off and became notorious for its mass weddings, but he was arrested in 1982 for tax evasion and sentenced to 18 months in federal prison.
+His movement took off and became notorious for its mass weddings, but he was convicted of tax evasion in 1982 and sentenced to 18 months in federal prison.
 Still undaunted, he founded the Washington Times newspaper, and developed links with conservative politicians.

 His sect teaches an Taoist-inflected variation of Christianity which sees the Universe as dualistic and subject to an endless struggle between God (or "Universal Prime Energy") and Satan, represented in the Earthly realm by the forces of democracy and communism respectively.
 The objective was to create a pure bloodline from which humanity could spring anew, a task which Jesus Christ apparently failed at by selfishly getting crucified before having any kids.
 Moon was heavily implied, and later outright identified, as a second Messiah, even better than Jesus thanks to his large family.

-Today, the Moonies aren't as impressive as their heyday, but they're still around.
+The Moonies aren't as impressive as they were in their heyday, but they're still around.
 Family turmoil and scandals tarnished their reputation in the 1990s, and in 2012, Moon himself died.
 In the struggle for succession and inheritance among his family members, his wife seized control of the sect, and may have abandoned her husband's four-decade project to convert America.

 Palmarian Church

-Gomez and his group were duly excommunicated by Pope Paul VI, but after he died, Gomez declared the Papacy had moved from Rome to Palmar de Troya, and anointed himself Pope Gregory XVII.
-The Palmarians would go on to canonize dictator Francisco Franco and murderous explorer Christopher Columbus, and pressured followers to cut of contact with their families.
+Gomez and his group were duly excommunicated by Pope Paul VI, but after the pope died, Gomez declared the Papacy had moved from Rome to Palmar de Troya, and anointed himself Pope Gregory XVII.
+The Palmarians would go on to canonize dictator Francisco Franco and murderous explorer Christopher Columbus, and pressured followers to cut off contact with their families.
 They were ignored, except when the Spanish media discovered something ludicrous about the Palmarian Pope.
-In the 1980s, rumors persisted that Gomez had mutilated his own testicles, and in 1997, he apologized for molesting his priests and nuns, and for "sexual incontinence."
+In the 1980s, rumors persisted that Gomez had mutilated his own testicles, and in 1997, he apologized for molesting his priests and nuns, and for "sexual incontinence" (via The Daily Beast).
 The most lurid tabloid stories followed revelations he was once active in the 1970s Seville club scene as drag queen La Voltio, the Volt.

 Despite these scandals, and the death of "Gregory" in 2005, the sect has survived and even gone through several new antipopes.
 One would expect them to fade away any day, but instead they've been spreading insidiously into Ireland, where the cult targets lonely, elderly people.